sikrvault/sikr/README.md

 the moment of writing this document these are the functions:

 * `syncdb` Creates the database schema necessary to run the application
+* `createsuperuser` Creates a superuser in the database
-* `generate` Fill the database with random data.
+* `generate` Creates a superuser and fills the database with random data.
 Useful for testing

 ## License and copyright